Imaret (Kavala): Ottoman era

 The founder of the imaret was Kavala-born Muhammad Ali Pasha, who ordered the construction of the foundation as a "gift" to his birthplace in 1813.
 Built just below the fortifications in the heart of the old town of Kavala, the imaret supported the educational, social and religious needs of the Muslim population of Kavala.
 The English traveller George Frederick Abbott, who visited Kavala in 1901, described it as a "hybrid of school and kitchen."

-Although dedicated to traditional Islamic curriculum and sciences, the kitchens accepted all students and travellers, irregardless of religion.
+Although dedicated to traditional Islamic curriculum and sciences, the kitchens accepted all students and travellers, regardless of religion.
 It is one of the earliest examples of western-style school providing secular education in the Ottoman Empire, in accordance with Muhammad Ali's efforts for modernization.

 It used to house rare editions of Ottoman, Turkish and Persian manuscripts, dating from the 12th century; it has been suggested that those were either stolen or destroyed, though it is also claimed that perhaps, following Greco-Turkish turmoil in the 1820s, the Egyptian community transferred them to Egypt instead.
 As time passed, the education and charity purposes of the imaret declined.
 It is known that the school continued to function until 1902, and the kitchen until 1923.

 Greece

-The imaret, along with the rest of the town of Kavala, became part of modern Greece on June 26 1913, following the victory of the Balkan League against the Ottoman Empire in the Balkan wars.
+The imaret, along with the rest of the town of Kavala, became part of modern Greece on June 26, 1913, following the victory of the Balkan League against the Ottoman Empire in the Balkan wars.

 Following the defeat of Greece in the 1919-1922 Greco-Turkish war and the exchange of populations between Greece and the newly founded republic of Turkey, several Greek refugees from Asia Minor arriving in Greece were housed in the imaret until as late as 1960s.
 In 1954, the imaret along with the house of Muhammad Ali were declared protected historical monuments, and recognized as Egyptian waqfs by the Greek state.

 Following the departure of the last Greek refugees, the building fell into disarray.
 One of the courtyards was converted into a tavern, some cells were turned into storage areas, parts of the lead roofs were stripped down, as were the Ottoman crescents that decorated the domes.
 The building slowly experience decline, though its strong foundations would not let it collapse.

-The most crucial decision to preserve and restore the imaret however was made by Kavala resident Anna Missirian in the mid 1990s, in spite of the enormous cost and difficulties she faced in procedure.
+The most crucial decision to preserve and restore the imaret however was made by Kavala resident Anna Missirian in the mid-1990s, in spite of the enormous cost and difficulties she faced in procedure.
 Missirian leased the imaret from the Egyptian government, as it is still part of the Egyptian waqf property in Greece.
 After 22 months of intensive work the restoration was finished.
 Since 2004, the imaret has been operating as a hotel open to all visitors.